Henry Gross: "Shannon"

 Judy Collins (Home Again, Elektra/ Asylum 1984), and Andy Kim (Baby, I Love You, Steed/Dot Records 1970).

 His songs have been recorded by a variety of artists including Judy Collins, Mary Travers, Cyndi Lauper, Jonathan Edwards, Henry Paul, Blackhawk, Southside Johnny, Garry Tallent and Rob Stoner.

-In the 1980s, Gross performed in the road company production of Pump Boys and Dinettes with a cast featuring Jonathan Edwards (Sunshine) and Nicolette Larson (Lotta Love).
+In the 1980s Gross performed in the road company production of Pump Boys and Dinettes with a cast featuring Jonathan Edwards (Sunshine) and Nicolette Larson (Lotta Love).
 Gross moved to Nashville, Tennessee in 1986 and signed a publishing deal with Pic-A-Lic Music, a company owned by songwriters Roger Cook and Ralph Murphy.

 1990–present

 Gross continued his songwriting and recording career in Nashville.
 In 1993, he released the album Nothing But Dreams on his own Zelda Records label, named after his mother.
-He had a Top 40 Country Radio hit, "Big Guitar" with Arista recording group Blackhawk, written with his good friend, Henry Paul.the group's lead singer.
-Gross released I'm Hearing Things on Zelda Records in 2001, his first self engineered CD.
+He had a Top 40 Country Radio hit, "Big Guitar" with Arista recording group Blackhawk, written with his friend Henry Paul, the group's lead singer.
+Gross released I'm Hearing Things on Zelda Records in 2001, his first self-engineered CD.

-He currently performs an autobiographical one-man show called "One Hit Wanderer", chronicling the highlights, lowlights and funniest moments of his life in and out of the entertainment business.
+Gross performed an autobiographical one-man show called "One Hit Wanderer."
+According to the show's official website, performances of the show were suspended in 2020 as a result of the pandemic.

 He continues to write new songs while regularly recording in Fort Myers, Florida with multi-instrumentalist and recording engineer John McLane, having produced eight albums with #9 nearly completed.
-One Hit Wanderer (2006), Foreverland (2007), Rhymes and Misdemeanors and Right as Rain (2011).
-A single was released, "What a Christmas", the same year.
-In 2011 he also collaborated with Henry Paul, (Outlaws, Blackhawk, Henry Paul Band) and Jonathan (Sunshine) Edwards on a trio album called "Edwards, Gross and Pau", AKA "The Vereens".
+One Hit Wanderer (2006), Foreverland (2007), Rhymes and Misdemeanors (2011) and Right as Rain (2011).
+A single, "What a Christmas", was released the same year.
+In 2011 he also collaborated with Henry Paul and Jonathan Edwards on a trio album called Edwards, Gross and Paul, AKA "The Vereens".

-In 2016 Henry traveled to the UK to support long time friend Joe Brown on his "Just Joe" UK tour.
-Joe and Henry played a selection of hits from Joe and Henry's discography as well as a selection of popular rock and roll and country hits.
-The tour was a resounding success with near constant sellouts.
+In 2016 Gross traveled to the UK to support longtime friend Joe Brown on his "Just Joe" UK tour.
+Brown and Gross played a selection of songs from each of their discographies, as well as a variety of popular rock & roll and country songs.

-In early 2017 before leaving for the UK, Henry released two new CD's of original songs on Zelda Records: "Mixed Messages" and "Stories I've Lived To Tell" along with "New Orleans, New Orleans" – a collection of songs from a new musical comedy play of the same name, songs written by Henry and the libretto in collaboration with playwright Ed Greenberg.
+In early 2017, before leaving for the UK, Gross released two new CDs of original songs on Zelda Records: "Mixed Messages" and "Stories I've Lived To Tell" along with "New Orleans, New Orleans" – a collection of songs from a new musical comedy play of the same name, songs written by Gross and the libretto in collaboration with playwright Ed Greenberg.

-In October 2017, Joe and Henry went back on tour in the UK with a live album, produced by Henry, recorded at the previous tour's first few shows, The tour ran through October and November 2017 before breaking for Christmas and continuing in January through March 2018.
+In October 2017, Brown and Gross went back on tour in the UK with a live album, produced by Gross, recorded at the previous tour's first few shows.
+The tour ran through October and November 2017 before breaking for Christmas and continuing in January through March 2018.

-In 2019, while doing many shows celebrating the 50th anniversary of the Woodstock Festival, Henry continued his recording journey with multi instrumentalist/ engineer, John Mclane, completing and releasing the new 17 song CD, Too Clever (For My Own Good) in February 2020 on Zelda Records.
+In 2019, while doing many shows celebrating the 50th anniversary of the Woodstock Festival, Gross continued recording with multi-instrumentalist and engineer John McLane, completing and releasing the new 17 song CD, Too Clever (For My Own Good) in February 2020 on Zelda Records.